dimitri-nicolo/calico/getting-started/windows-calico/standard-install/standard.md

 ---
 title: Install Calico Enterprise for Windows
-description: Install Calico Enterprise for Windows to enable a workload-to-workload Zero Trust model that protects modern business and legacy applications.
+description: Install Calico Enterprise for Windows to enable a workload-to-workload Zero Trust model.
-canonical_url: '/getting-started/windows-calico/standard'
+canonical_url: '/getting-started/windows-calico/standard-install/standard'
 ---

 **Warning!** {{site.prodnameWindows}} is a tech preview and should not be used in production clusters.
 It has limited testing and contains bugs.
 In addition, it does not support all the features of {{site.prodname}}.